Google’s cord cutter app YouTube TV reaches 2 million downloads

 Of course, 2 million downloads doesn’t necessarily translate into subscribers — many users may have simply installed the app out of curiosity; others could be on free trials that never convert to paid subscriptions.

-Still, it’s a number that should give YouTube TV competitors – and in particular, telco rivals – pause.
+Still, it’s a number that should give YouTube TV competitors — in particular, telco rivals — pause.
 YouTube TV is the youngest arrival in the over-the-top live TV space, and it’s growing rapidly.

 Sensor Tower said that YouTube TV added about 700,000 new installs of its app since its announcement last week that it was entering several new U.S. markets, tripling its footprint.